...

 Canine degenerative myelopathy

-Image by dendoktoorOpens in a new tab. from PixabayOpens in a new tab.
+Image by dendoktoor from Pixabay

 German Shepherd Health Problems

-Listed below are a few more health problems of German shepherds Opens in a new tab.that are possible but not as common as those above.
+Listed below are a few more health problems of German shepherds that are possible but not as common as those above.
 A brief overview is provided.

 Allergies

-Your German shepherd may suffer from environmental allergies due to pollen, grass, and even dust or food allergiesOpens in a new tab. caused by an ingredient in their food.
+Your German shepherd may suffer from environmental allergies due to pollen, grass, and even dust or food allergies caused by an ingredient in their food.

 Allergies can cause upper respiratory, gastrointestinal, or skin symptoms such as rashes, itching hot spots, etc.

-Medications for environmental allergies can be used and switching foodsOpens in a new tab. for food allergies is usually the solution.
-Skin problems Opens in a new tab.may need topical ointments or oral drugs.
+Medications for environmental allergies can be used and switching foods for food allergies is usually the solution.
+Skin problems may need topical ointments or oral drugs.

 Bloat

-Bloat can usually occur in large chested dogs such as German shepherdsOpens in a new tab.. and is a life-threatening emergency.
+Bloat can usually occur in large chested dogs such as German shepherds. and is a life-threatening emergency.

 This is believed to be caused by eating too quickly or exercising right after eating.
 Feed smaller more frequent meals and wait more than an hour before or after eating to exercise.